Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 That is to say, components in a distributed architecture should have the ability to be changed, upgraded, or replaced independently without affecting the functioning of other components.
 This requires microservices to be designed in a way that makes them primarily responsible for *running their own show*, and gives the teams responsible for different services the autonomy to make decisions and act independently from each other.

 Needless to say, a monolithic application **cannot** be broken up into more refined services if the code is highly coupled without re-implementing significant parts of the code base.
-On the other hand, *slightly* coupled code will help architects decouple monoliths into service based architectures in numberous ways:
+On the other hand, *slightly* coupled code will help architects decouple monoliths into service based architectures in numerous ways:

 1. **Self-forming Dependancy Networks**:
 2. **Microservice Granularities**: